NZadeh/avalon/README.md

 usernames of the Spies [Assassin, Morgana, Oberon, etc.].)

 ## Changes in the works (Feature requests)
-- Mobile first!
-(App is desktop...)
-- Ability for lobby owner to kick a player.
-    * (Ability for player to explicitly leave a lobby, without logging out or joining another.)
 - Give players some way to reveal their information, i.e. "flip their card".
 - Give game owner an "end game" functionality that reveals all players' roles.
+- Unify all styling/classes to Materialize
+- Remove unnecessary dependencies (how?)
 - Move some computation server side...?
+(Limit the scope of client<-->database requests)